alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 **Discussion:**
  - Lexical meaning: Hook (certain).
  - Hook shape: not found.
- - Paleo Hebrew letter shape: found (difficult).
+ - Paleo-Hebrew letter shape: found (difficult).
  - Ktav Ashuri (Assyrian script) letter shape: not found.

 *Vav* or *Waw* is in a portion of the Milky Way that is very close to the southern horizon, making this region more difficult to observe from the fertile crescent.

 *Hook* is a bit too vague of a term to find a shape.
-It was also difficult to find both the Paleo Hebrew and Ktav Ashuri shapes.
+It was also difficult to find both the Paleo-Hebrew and Ktav Ashuri shapes.

 *Waw* has the sense of hook, join, and the letter is fittingly used as a conjunction to join thoughts in writing and is translated as: *AND*.
 The ecliptic region of *Waw* has multiple side-by-side pairs of stars in the last image above.